ethanolivertroy/killercoda-scenarios/README.md

 **What You'll Learn:**
 - How to audit Kubernetes RBAC for principle of least privilege
 - How to assess Pod Security Standards compliance
-- How to validate Network Policies and security contexts
+- How to validate Network Policies and sI tecurity contexts
 - How to generate compliance reports for FedRAMP documentation

 [Run This Scenario](https://killercoda.com/ethanolivertroy/scenario/kubernetes-fedramp-audit)